If you are 18 years of age or older

-I have earned a government-issued Basic Hunter Education certificate (from any U.S. state, Mexico, or Canada).
+I have earned a government-issued Basic Hunter Education certificate (from any jurisdiction).
 Proof is not required.

 I held a hunting or sporting license before January 1, 2007 (from any jurisdiction).
 Proof is not required.

-If you do not meet either of the criteria above, you must complete a Basic Hunter Education course (in any U.S. state, Mexico, or Canada) before you purchase your Massachusetts Hunting or Sporting license.
+If you do not meet either of the criteria above, you must complete a Basic Hunter Education course (in any jurisdiction) before you purchase your Massachusetts Hunting or Sporting license.